kbase/collections/design/data_processing_operations.md

     * Create a new directory and link relevant folders in the global directory
     * Store release version information in a DB (see below)

+### Upload external data (Assemblies and Genomes) to the workspace

+  * Primarily GTDB for now
+  * Add batch upload to `GenomeFileUtil`
+    * Which should create the assembly and genomes
+      * Although the assembly ref isn't returned - should add that
+    * Deal with any upload problems
+      * Reported to be slow and unreliable, particularly when running > 2 containers at once
+  * Add an upload script that is the equivalent of the download script, but starts with source data other than `WS` and
+    * Creates the workspace objects
+    * Adds the assembly file and meta data file into the appropriate `sourcedata/WS` subdirectories

+### Move images and code in non-standard locations to GHA and / or main or develop branches

+  * Computation tool images
+  * Callback server image
+  * Callback server branch in JobRunner repo
+  * Needs to be done before prod release

 ### Don't recalculate results that are already available

   * For now assume that all results can be merged together for loading into arango and still be valid
     * E.g. there aren't any global calculations for the entire data that make subsets of the data invalid
-  * Add a local (Mongo / MySQL / etc.) database to store file metadata and calculation information.
+  * Use a Mongo database to store file metadata and calculation information.
+    * Probably in Spin somewhere, shared with the Homology service
     * Mongo is probably the best choice just because we use it everywhere else and many people are familiar with it.
-    * Store the Mongo files in the `root_dir` somewhere
-      * This means Mongo will be running over NFS, which isn't ideal, but performance shouldn't be a huge issue for this application
-      * Applications will need to make sure they don't start multiple copies of Mongo
     * Step towards the more automated long term system, which will probably require a DB
-      * Alternative - host mongo somewhere else to allow devops to do backups etc
     * SQLite was considered, but there are warnings all over the documentation and email list re not using it over networked file systems such as the NERSC file system.
   * For each assembly, store the file location, calculation parameters (including the docker image